igponce/GCP-Professional-Cloud-Architect-Study-Guide/src/0110-CloudStorage.md

 If you need to use _a lot_ information stored under a "directory" in cloud storage consider using a separate bucket for this purpose.

 In fact, if you have your data in different buckets, you might save a bit of money because you will be using *less* list operations looking for data (that should be covered by the free tier, btw).

 If you have your information in different buckets, you might be able to speed up your uploads just because the blob prefix might be different, and Google Cloud will be able to better parallelize the upload.

-Also, if you have data inside a bucket you can apply a storage class for all the information stored inside.
+Also, if you have data inside a bucket you can apply a *default* storage class for all the information stored inside.
 You cannot do this with a "directory" or path inside a bucket.

 Another advantage is that you can  copy or import data quickly using a transfer service instead of reading files from cloud storage, then writing files again to cloud storage (or viversa).

+## Use lifecycle rules to lower your storage bills

+Bills go up quickly when you store a lot of files you don't need or use.

+A good way to remediate this is using lifecycle rules on a bucket.
+With lifecycle rules you can automatically change the storage class for the files (blobs) you habe in cloud storage.
+You can automatically remove them as well.